-After diving into the unknown, i’ve learned quickly how misinformed the average consumer is when it comes to adult toys, and the materials they are made of.
-Not only that, but they are misinformed about the value of buying directly from the manufacturer or there affiliates, as opposed to a 3rd party site (amazon, ebay, etc) With my newly acquired knowledge, I am going to run down the basics of what to avoid, and what to look for when buying a toy.
-(Ranked from safest to least safe)
+After immersing myself in the unknown, I rapidly discovered how misinformed the average customer is about adult toys and the materials they are produced from.
+Not only that, but they are misinformed about the importance of purchasing straight from the maker or subsidiaries there, as opposed to a third party site (amazon, ebay, etc.) With my freshly gained understanding, I will write down the basics of what to prevent and what to look for when purchasing a toy.
+(From the safest to the safest)

-1. First we have Silicone.
-It is 100% medical grade and non-porous.
-They are phthalate and latex free, hypoallergenic, odorless and overall far superior to any other material.
-They are flexible unlike glass or metal, and can be easily cleaned with a toy cleaner, being boiled, or in the dishwasher.
-You want to use a water based lubricant when using a silicone toy so it doesn’t break down the compounds in the material.
-For some added fun try warming your toy in warm water before use.
+1. We got Silicone first.
+It is a 100% medical and non-porous grade.
+They are free from phthalates and latex, hypoallergenic, odorless and far superior to any other material in general.
+Unlike glass or metal, they are flexible and can be easily cleaned, boiled or in the dishwasher with a toy cleaner.
+When using a silicone toy, you want to use a water-based lubricant to avoid breaking down the compounds in the fabric.
+Try warming your toy in warm water before using for some added fun.

-Glass toys are made from pyrex or borosilicate glass.
-Unlike silicone they are not flexible so be cautious using this toy with a harness and go slow.
-It is non-porous and easily sterilized, they come in a variety of shapes, sizes and colors so you can pretty much find one that will fit your style.
-Glass is the best material for temperature play, just throw it in the freezer or hot water and experience new sensations.
+Some toys are produced of pyrex or borosilicate glass.
+They are not flexible unlike silicone, so be careful to use this toy with a harness and go slow.
+It’s non-porous and readily sterilized, it comes in a multitude of forms, sizes and colors so you can discover one that fits your style fairly much.
+Glass is the best temperature play material, just throw it into the freezer or hot water and experience new sensations.

-**Be sure to warm your toy slowly to prevent cracking**
+** Please warm up your toy gently to avoid cracking **

-Metal toys are hard, smooth and tend to be heavier then other toys.
-Like glass and silicone they are non-porous and easy to clean.
-They can also be used for temperature play and you can even find them in gold and silver.
-Same recommendation goes for metal as far as using a harness with this toy, they are unforgiving so you want to make sure your partner is comfortable when using this toy.
+toys are tough, soft and tend to be heavier than other toys.
+They’re non-porous and simple to wash like glass and silicone.
+They can also be used for temperature play, and in gold and silver you can even find them.
+As far as using a harness with this toy is concerned, the same suggestion applies to metal, they are unforgiving so you want to create sure that your partner is comfortable using this toy.

 Thermoplastic Rubber (TPR) &